 Falls in Children |

 Children are developing skills and confidence to be active in different settings.
 They need opportunities to run, jump and climb at home and outdoors so they can develop physical literacy.
-It is important for them to practice their skills so they can learn how to be safe when playing.
+It is important for them to practise their skills so they can learn how to be safe when playing.
 Parents and caregivers can help children learn these skills by being positive role models when demonstrating these activities.

 How are children falling?